interacsean/pronad/README.md

 - Extends the native Promise prototype to include monad methods and TypeScript typings.
 - Provides a `Pronad<Rej, Res>` TypeScript type to annotate the rejected state of a promise

-It was built to ease frustrations while trying to bridge the gap when working with native Promises which lacked features, and arbitrary monad libraries which lacked async abilities.
+It was built to ease frustrations while trying to bridge the gap when working with native Promises which lacked features and structure around types, and arbitrary monad libraries which lacked async abilities.

-(I recommend checking out the Fluture library as another more advanced alternative)
+(I recommend checking out the Fluture library as another more advanced alternative.)

 ## How to use